Kanchenjunga Circuit Trek

 • Accommodation:Tea House

-Onwards and up through the thickly forested region of dense rhododendron and venerable oak trees, past myriad waterfalls and the scattered villages lying quietly below the mountains in their peaceful valley.
+Onwards and up through the thickly forested region of dense rhododendrons and venerable oak trees, past myriad waterfalls and the scattered villages lying quietly below the mountains in their peaceful valley.
 Eagles soar lazily above us, yaks graze solemnly in green pastures, and occasional signs of wildlife come into view among the trees or high on the slopes as we slowly make our way toward Gyabla.

 • Max.
 Altitude:3595 meters | 11795 ft.